frida/frida-website/_posts/2019-05-28-frida-12-6-released.markdown

   apps, thanks to a neat contribution by [gebing][].
 - Cloaking of memory ranges got a critical fix affecting Windows users.

+### Changes in 12.6.12

+- The *frida-inject* tool now supports passing parameters to the script through *-P/--parameters*.
+Kudos to [Eugene Kolo][] for contributing this neat feature.
+- Child-gating no longer deadlocks when script unload blocks.
+Kudos to [Ioannis Gasparis][] for helping track this one down.
+- Child-gating is more reliable as Frida now allocates file-descriptors in a higher range to avoid them getting closed by applications calling *dup2()* during a *fork()+exec()*.
+This would typically happen on Android when an app called *Runtime.exec()*.
+Kudos to [Ioannis Gasparis][] for helping track this one down.
+- The painful Android NDK upgrade to r20 landed, thanks to a slew of awesome contributions by [Muhammed Ziad][].
+- Error-handling was improved to avoid crashing in scenarios where we fail to initialize due to lack of permissions.
+Kudos to [pancake][] for reporting.
+- The native lockdown integration for iOS that had been sitting in a branch for a very long time was finally merged.
+It is unfinished and considered unstable API, but had to be merged due to a major refactoring that's in progress.
+- *Stalker* now allows *unfollow()* from the *transform* callback, instead of crashing the process like it used to.
+Kudos to [Giovanni Rocca][] for helping fix this.
+- Gadget's Android package name detection logic was improved to handle one edge-case not previously accounted for.
+Kudos to [xiaobaiyey][] for reporting and suggesting a fix.
+- The *Java.registerClass()* API was improved to support specifying the super class, along with a slew of fixes for both that API and handling of arrays with generics.
+Big thanks to [gebing][] for these awesome improvements.

 [Jake Van Dyke]: https://twitter.com/giantpune
 [Giovanni Rocca]: https://twitter.com/iGio90